 For example every chip package has some line from input pin to logic – those lengths when important are mostly in the datasheet.
 You also need to take into consideration every layer switching you are doing especially if you are going from top to bottom layer (or opposite) as that can add significant length.

-Connecting all GPIOs was also not so problematic on 6 layer boards, it is still not too crowded by signals.
+Connecting all of the GPIOs was also not as problematic on 6 layer boards, it is still not too crowded by signals.

-I also needed to take HAT routing into consideration and that is bit tricky, as on ULX3S FPGA and ESP32 are sharing significant number of lines, and hat needs to access some lines that are not available on GPIO port, that goes for SDCARD and JTAG pins, as we want to use HAT for ULX4M programming, and we want to make sure that on HAT ESP32 is able to use SD CARD.
+I also needed to take HAT routing into consideration and that is bit tricky, as on ULX3S FPGA and ESP32 are sharing significant number of lines, and HAT needs to access some of the lines that are not available on the GPIO port, that goes for SDCARD and JTAG pins, as we want to use HAT for ULX4M programming, and we want to make sure that on HAT ESP32 is able to use the SD CARD.

-On v002 I also connected all MIPI DSI pins – on full port I have decided to put SerDes pins for experiments with v002.
+On v.0.0.2 I also connected all MIPI DSI pins – on full port I have decided to put some SerDes pins for experimenting with the v.0.0.2.
 I also added 2.54mm pin holes on board that might be used as dipole antennas – so we can experiment if we can send/receive some data…

-One big thing that is still a problem is ethernet – it is hard to decide what chip to put there as none of Gb chips are currently available :(
+One big thing that is still an issue is ethernet – it is hard to decide what chip to put there as none of Gb chips are currently available :(

-In the time I was busy with HW – emard and lawrie forked smunaut had2019-playground and added some changes needed to get it work on ULX3S and on ULX4M.
+In the time I was busy with HW – emard and lawrie forked smunaut had2019-playground and added some changes needed to get it working on ULX3S and on ULX4M.

-Also before ordering v002 I needed to check if SerDes part needed some change, the easiest way to check that was to use LiteX.
+Also before ordering v.0.0.2 I needed to check if the SerDes part needed some changes, the easiest way to check that was to use LiteX.
 I had some issues when I tried to build it https://github.com/enjoy-digital/liteiclink/issues/4 but I somehow managed to fix it directly inside of the generated files.
-And after loading the loopback sample in v001 board sample, the counter that counts received packets started to blink!
+And after loading the loopback sample in the v.0.0.1 board sample, the counter that counts received packets started to blink!